cylc/cylc-doc/src/user-guide/writing-suites.rst

            # hours
            T06,T18 = "C => X"

-Here is the complete flow.cylc listing with the corresponding suite graph;
+Here is the complete :cylc:conf:`flow.cylc` listing with the corresponding suite graph;
 this is a complete, valid, runnable suite (it will use default task runtime properties such as ``script``):